AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-portfolios.md

 title: Create and modify group projects
 description: As a group administrator, when you are viewing a group that you manage in the Groups area, you can view and work with its projects.
 author: Caroline
-feature: "System Setup and Administration, People Teams and Groups"
+feature: System Setup and Administration, People Teams and Groups
 role: Admin
+exl-id: 76ac1f4e-8323-45d1-81f3-6a07e4e2e080
 ---
 # Create and modify a group's projects

 As a group administrator, when you are viewing a group that you manage in the Groups area, you can view and work with its projects.